CodeAL1990/odin-landing-page/README.md

 7. Styled header and headerContent background
 8. Styled buttons
 9. Call to action card styled and centered
-10. Quote section pending <----start here
+10. Quote and footer section done
+11. All done